objcio/articles/2015-02-09-photoskit.md

 #PhotoKit Object Model
 PhotoKit defines an entity graph that models the objects presented to the user in the stock Photos.app.
 These photo entities are lightweight and immutable.
 All the PhotoKit objects inherit from the abstract `PHObject` base class, whose public interface only provides a `localIdentifier` property.

-`PHAsset` represents a single asset in the users photo library, providing the [metadata](#Photo-metadata) for that asset.
+`PHAsset` represents a single asset in the user's photo library, providing the [metadata](#Photo-metadata) for that asset.

 Groups of assets are called asset collections and are represented by the `PHAssetCollection` class.
 A single asset collection can be an album or a moment in the photo library, as well as one of the special "smart albums."
 These include collections of all videos, recently added items, user favorites, all burst photos, [and more](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAssetCollection_Class/index.html#//apple_ref/c/tdef/PHAssetCollectionSubtype). `PHAssetCollection` is a subclass of `PHCollection`.